 - SIMULAT-OR Lab as a SIMULATed Operating Room featuring a da Vinci Surgical System.

-Overall, our robotics, telerobotics and biorobotics research aims to
+Overall, our robotics, telerobotics, and biorobotics research aims to develop

-- Develop new technologies for robot-assisted surgery, therapy, and rehabilitation,
+- New technologies for robot-assisted surgery, therapy, and rehabilitation,

-- Develop human-robot interfaces that provide the sense of touch for the human,
+- Human-robot interfaces that provide the sense of touch for the human,

-- Develop image-guided robotic systems that guide tools inside a patient with superhuman precision.
+- Image-guided robotic systems that guide tools inside a patient with superhuman precision,

-These robotic and artificial intelligence technologies will make medical interventions more efficient and less traumatic and will also reduce the burden on the healthcare system.
+Our robotic, visual servoing, augmented reality and artificial intelligence technologies will make medical interventions more efficient and less traumatic and will also reduce the burden on the healthcare system in Alberta, Canada, and the world.